 Develop procedures to protect the public from communicable diseases and contamination of food, water, and drug supplies.

-Identify and contact the special needs populous and assisted living facilities to coordinate assistance and conduct needs assessments.
+Identify and contact special needs populous and assisted living facilities to coordinate assistance and conduct needs assessments.

 Notify EMA of planning limitations regarding evacuation and core individuals with special needs.